RyanLinXiang/tidify/README.md

 ![Tidify split screens](screenshots/split.png)

 ### Getting Started
-To run “Tidify”, just start `todolist.html`.
+To run "Tidify", just start `todolist.html`.
 In order to use voice recognition correctly, `todolist.html` needs to be run in a server environment (including localhost).

 To active voice control, click on the microphone symbol in the search field to activate/stop speech recognition.

 Current voice commands for the speech recognition:

 - "Create *your todo*"
-- "Delete item *the number shown in the list before each todo*"
+- "Delete item x *(the number shown in the list before each todo)*"
-- "Check item *the number shown in the list before each todo*" (this marks a todo as checked and transfer it to the past list)
+- "Check item x *(the number shown in the list before each todo)*" (this marks a todo as checked and transfer it to the past list)
 - "Show" (this shows the past todos list)
 - "Hide" (this hides the past todos list)
-- "Recover item *the number shown on the list before each todo done*" (this moves the todo from the past list back to the todo list)
+- "Recover item x *(the number shown on the list before each todo done)*" (this moves the todo from the past list back to the todo list)
 - "Delete all todos"
 - "Delete all past" (delete all past todos)
 - "Check all" (mark all active todos as done and move to the past list)